piotrmaslanka/wordpress-pgsql/README.md

 https://domainname.example.com/wp-admin/install.php to install
 WordPress.

+To enable uploads to work, you should mount `/var/www/html/wp-content/uploads` as a volume.

 ## Reverse proxy terminating SSL

 If you are using a reverse proxy to terminate SSL, make sure it